Implementing a feature to select and copy a range with one click using Vanilla JS

 selection.removeAllRanges(); // As the method name suggests, removes all Range objects selection.addRange(range);

-This will select the text.
+This has successfully selected the text.

 // Get the Range object from the Selection object var selection = window.getSelection(); var range = selection.getRangeAt(0); var textNode = document.getElementById('hoge').firstChild; // To select all text in the DOM range.selectNodeContents(textNode); // With the selectNodeContents() method, there is no need to extract the text node // To select only a portion of the DOM range.setStart(textNode, 7); range.setEnd(textNode, 15); // Select via the Selection object selection.removeAllRanges(); selection.addRange(range);